PromtEngineer/localGPT-Vision/README.md

 ## Architecture
 localGPT-Vision is built as an end-to-end vision-based RAG system.
 T he architecture comprises two main components:

-1. Visual Document Retrieval with ColPali:
+1. Visual Document Retrieval with Colqwen and ColPali:
-   - [ColPali](https://huggingface.co/blog/manu/colpali) is a Vision Language Model designed for efficient document retrieval solely using the image representation of document pages.
+   - [Colqwen](https://huggingface.co/vidore/colqwen2-v0.1) and [ColPali](https://huggingface.co/blog/manu/colpali) are Vision Encoders designed for efficient document retrieval solely using the image representation of document pages.
    - It embeds page images directly, leveraging visual cues like layout, fonts, figures, and tables without relying on OCR or text extraction.
    - During indexing, document pages are converted into image embeddings and stored.
    - During querying, the user query is matched against these embeddings to retrieve the most relevant document pages.